 - 98% of energy can be converted to heat

 Electric patio heaters are actually the easiest to set up!
-Some can use a standard 120-volt wall socket, but most produce a greater amount of heat at once meaning they have to require higher voltage.
-Proper wiring should be installed by a professional for the heaters that require a higher voltage.
-Here’s out list of the best electric heaters on the market, be sure to check it out!
+Some can use a standard 120-volt wall socket, but most produce a greater amount of heat at once meaning they require a higher voltage.

 Natural Gas Heaters